-Application Signature - Must be completed by Interconnection Customer I designate the individual or company listed as my Application Agent agent for the purpose of coordinating with the Area EPS Operators or throughout the interconnection process. n my behalf I hereby certify that, to the best of my knowledge, the information provided in this Application is trand that I have appropriate Site Control in conformance with the Interconnection Process.
+I hereby certify that, to the best of my knowledge, the information provided in this Application is true, and that I have appropriate Site Control in conformance with the Interconnection Process.
 I agree to abide by the Minnesota Interconnection Process (MIP) and will inform the Local Utility if the proposed DER system changes from the details listed in this Interconnection Application.
-Applicant Signature: Date: Please print clearly or type and return completed along with an y additional documentation